spyglassventures/sgv-whatsapp-artificial-text/README.md

 Daniel: Bin gut aus dir ganz dass du bist du dir gehalt

 (I replaced my wife's first name with "...a".
 Everything else was created by the machine)
----

 ### Description
-The model was trained on....
+The model was trained on my wife and mine WhatApp chat history of about 5 years.
+The model is able to produce the format you find in WhatApp, output some German words, however is not able to generally produce meaningful sentences (few excpetions).

 ### Considerations
 At the beginning, whatever I did, my model did not converge.
 The main reason was the amount of characters to be encoded.
 The model thought of each emoticons as of a characters.
 I endet up with 733 options for the algoritym to choose from, when picking the next character.
 Removing the emoticons reduced the space by approximately 85%, while keepting the text readable.